Published Stuff

 Upon meeting Jeremy, I was struck by his strong belief that God is significantly directing and participating in the affairs of humanity.
 For Jeremy, this means that God was involved in his life prior to his becoming a Christ-follower as seen in his giving credit to God for his success at his job.
 He recalled others telling him: “We don’t know how you did that.
 We don’t know how you ever accomplished all that stuff.”
 He knows he worked hard, but he, too, is unsure how it happened, except through God’s help.
 After his becoming a Christ-follower, Jeremy admits God not only continued to help him professionally but also personally.
 He confessed that prior to his conversion he drank, smoked heavily, swore considerably, and had a horrible temper, and then, “I mean, well, my life has dramatically changed.”
 In short, Jeremy was a successful businessman with responsibilities that resulted in a six-figured salary, and who had witnessed the Spirit moving in his life, transforming and helping him.
 For Jeremy, God was protecting and would “protect” him.
 However, on a fall day a few years prior to the interview, Jeremy was involved in a car accident that changed his life.
 He does not recall the details of the accident or the month and a half immediately following it, but he has been told that his vehicle rolled three to four times, and the jaws of life were required to remove him from his truck.
 He had to be flown to a larger city in order to receive the proper medical care, during which time they had to resuscitate him twice.
 Some of the resulting damages included a broken jaw and a head injury, both of which continue to have their impact.
 After being discharged from the hospital but while he was still rehabilitating, Jeremy continued to make plans for his life.
 His physician had put him in touch with an individual who was to assist him on his journey of recovery.
 After having several good phone conversations, Jeremy informed the other person of his future plans, but the person discounted this possibility.
 Jeremy asserted that he served a loving God for whom nothing was impossible and curtailed the conversations.
 He now admits that underlying his assertion was an expectation.
 For Jeremy, God was like a “vending machine.”
 He expected that because he had invested in God, God would give him what he wanted.
 This may have appeared to be the case when Jeremy was cleared by his physician to return to work within a few months of being discharged from the hospital.
 His expectations, unfortunately, remained unmet.
 On his first day of work, he was able to find his office, but then he could not recall how to sign on to his computer.
 That same day he was informed that other employees would join him for a conference call to another city, but he was unable to remember how to go about implementing the call.
 He also realized he was now inept at developing spreadsheets with Microsoft’s Excel.
 As a result of his incompetence, he was let go from his job within a short period of time and placed on long term disability.
 Up to this point, Jeremy’s work had determined his purpose and identity, but now his sense of identity and worth were stripped away.
 Not only was his wife maintaining their financial records since the accident, but now he also was no longer the main wage earner in the home.
 Jeremy perceived, “I couldn’t be the man of the house.
 I couldn’t be the worker, the man that goes out and earns an income.”
 He viewed himself as no longer being “a man the way I define a man.”
 His crisis was not only limited to his own identity, but it also influenced his expectations about God.
 Jeremy described the impact: “And so, now I’m out of work, and I’m feeling like, ‘God, did you leave me?
 You’ve been with me through this whole process.
 Have you left me?’”

-CHECK OUT THE AUTHOR’S PAGE AT AMAZON:
+CHECK OUT THE AUTHOR’S PAGE ON AMAZON: